 3. Quantitative analyses for lead, arsenic, and cadmium performed using Inductively Coupled Plasma-Mass Spectroscopy (ICP-MS) for products containing whole herbs and/or more than 250 mg of minerals per daily dose.

-*Total catechins, caffeine, lead, cadmium and arsenic levels were also analyzed in the liquid of brewable teas after brewing.
-Teas were brewed using the following procedure: Boil 250mL DI water or tap water, remove from heat add 1 tea bag steep for 3 mins with slow stirring remove bag let cool.
+* Total catechins, caffeine, lead, cadmium and arsenic levels were also analyzed in the liquid of brewable teas after brewing.
+Teas were brewed using the following procedure: Boil 250mL DI water, remove from heat add 1 tea bag steep for 3 mins with slow stirring remove bag let cool.
 Transfer a portion to an injection vial and inject, without filtration or centrifugation.
 Transfer another portion to a separate vial for lead, cadmium and arsenic analysis.
 Results for brewable teas are reported per serving, adjusted to actual amounts of tea leaf in products.

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.